bgord/knowledge/roadmap.md

 # Roadmap for 2019

 ## React (0/2)
-- What's the state reducer pattern?
+- What's the simplest example of state reducer pattern?
-- What's a compound component pattern?
+- What's the simplest example of compound component pattern?

 ## TypeScript (0/1)
 - What's an `unknown` type?
 How is this different from `any`?